maxplanck-ie/snakepipes/docs/content/workflows/ATAC-seq.rst

 The differential binding module utilizes the R package `CSAW <https://bioconductor.org/packages/release/bioc/html/csaw.html>`__ to detect significantly different peaks between two conditions.
 The analysis is performed on a union of peaks from all samples mentioned in the sample sheet.
-This merged set of regions are provided as an output inside the **CSAW** folder as the file 'DiffBinding_allregions.bed'.
+This merged set of regions are provided as an output inside the **CSAW_sampleSheet** folder as the file 'DiffBinding_allregions.bed'.
 All differentially bound regions are available in 'CSAW/DiffBinding_significant.bed' .
 Two thresholds are applied to produce ``Filtered.results.bed`` : FDR (default ``0.05`` ) as well as absolute log fold change (``1``).
 These can be specified either in the defaults.yaml dictionary or via commandline parameters '--FDR' and '--LFC'.
 Additionally, filtered results are split into up to 3 bed files, representing direction change (UP, DOWN, or MIXED).